So why would you use it?

 Want To Know How I Got 100% Scores In GTmetrix?

-See my full WordPress speed optimization guide which has over 38 tips in fixing GTmetrix/Pingdom items including upgrading to PHP 7, serve scaled images, specifying image dimensions, database cleanup, AMP, hosting Google Analytics locally, WP Disable, and others.
+See my full WordPress speed optimization guide which has over 38 tips in fixing GTmetrix/Pingdom items including upgrading to PHP 7, serve scaled images, specifying image dimensions, database cleanup, hosting Google Analytics locally, WP Disable, and others.

 Questions?
 Drop me a line!